 - Pay parking tickets

 - And more

-A refund check is issued to a taxpayer who has a credit balance on their account, provided that the taxpayer supplies the City with the proper documentation confirming payment, and provided there are no other outstanding taxes or water bills due and payable to the City from any other year or on other property owned by the taxpayer.
-It is important to provide check copies, both front and back, to ensure that payments made to your account were made by you, or made by your bank or mortgage company on your behalf.
-Due to the large volume of mistakes made by mortgage companies and banks applying payments to the wrong accounts, City policy requires check copy review to ensure refunds (or transfers) are issued to the party that made payment.
-Click here to download the Transfer Authorization Form (PDF).
+Check copies, both front and back, are required to ensure that payments made to your account were made by you, or made by your bank or mortgage company on your behalf.
+To guard against mistakes made by third parties applying payments to the wrong accounts, City policy requires check copy review to ensure refunds (or transfers) are issued to the party that made payment.

-Your letter of request must include your name, the property address, the real estate account number and your signature.
-Please also provide a current mailing address and telephone number.
-Forward your letter of request and all check copies (front and back), disbursement sheets if applicable, and/or cash payment receipt(s) copies to: Somerville City Hall, Treasury Refunds, 93 Highland Avenue, Somerville, MA 02143, or email to firstname.lastname@example.org.
+Your letter of request must include your name, the property address, the Parcel ID number and your signature.
+Provide a current mailing address and telephone number and submit to: City of Somerville Treasury, 93 Highland Ave., Somerville, MA 02143, or email to firstname.lastname@example.org.

 |101||$60.00||Single Family Residence (Condo Not Included)|

 |104||$60.00||Two Family Residence|